rosmianto/rosmianto/README.md

 # Hi there 👋

 # About Me
 Hello, I'm an embedded systems engineer who loves to build robust, and highly readable and maintainable firmware for embedded device.
 I've been working on embedded systems for 7+ years now.
+Also, I've been working remotely for the last 3 years now, and I LOVE IT 🌟

 # My Work Experience Timeline Summary